praveenasok/inh/PRODUCTION_FIX.md

 To update product data:

-1. Update `PriceLists/productData.xlsx`
+1. Update data in Google Sheets
-2. Run `npm run deploy`
+2. Run `npm run sync-data` to synchronize with Firebase
-3. Data will be automatically embedded and deployed
+3. Run `npm run deploy` to embed and deploy changes

 The application will now work correctly in all environments:
 - Development (with server)